 An alternative therapy, acupuncture is known to affect all major body systems, and is used to increase circulation, release endorphins to treat pain, relieve muscle spasms, and stimulate the body’s defense systems.

 Acupuncture is one of the safest treatment methods when practiced by a trained acupuncturist.
-Session take between 10 to 30 minutes, during which time pets often fall asleep.
+Sessions take between 10 to 30 minutes, during which time pets often fall asleep.
 Patients are often treated one to three times each week for four to six weeks.
 A positive response is frequently noticed within the first four to six treatments and can appear even earlier depending on the condition being treated and the methods used.

 The following conditions are commonly treated with acupuncture: